niceume/learn_sas/HowToUseGit.md

         + The commits between branched timepoint and current timepoint need to be merged.

-Case 1a:  Merge commits of local repository and the remote repository
+Case 1a:  Merge commits of local repository to the remote repository
 ---------------------------------------

 * git push -u <repo_name_idenntifier> <branch_name>